Yarn, accessories, classes, and shopping, all at Ball & Skein & More

 Sip & Stitch & more

 Annie offers classes from introduction to knitting or crocheting to project-based classes for learning more advanced skills, such as the world-famous Butterfly Shawl (using short rows) and Doodling with Yarn (using playful stranded colorwork).
-All the classes are great learning and socializing opportunities for the community.
+In addition to the classes, there are free community stitching events at the shop.
+Friday Fiber Friends meets every Friday from 12 – 1:30PM and is a great learning and socializing opportunity for the community.

 The monthly Sip & Stitch meet-up includes a choice of wines sourced from Central Coast vineyards and premium teas from Course & Wale.
 Course & Wale is dedicated to community and good cheer and inspired by a passion for knitting.
 Even the names of the wines reflect the company’s commitment: Knit One is a Cabernet Sauvignon, Purl Two is a Chardonnay, and Tink is the Rosé.